buzztroll/unix-agent/docs/authentication/agent_trusting_dcm.rst

 How Agents Trust DCM
 ====================

-DCM sends agent's system level commands that allow root level access to the server on which it is running.
+DCM sends agent s system level commands that allow root level access to the server on which it is running.
 Because of this it is crucial that the agent trusts it has connected to the trusted DCM server and not an impostor or possible man-in-the-middle.